-The Chair and Vice Chair's terms of office will run for three years from their appointment with the potential to renew for one further term of a maximum of three years in exceptional circumstances and upon a recommendation from the Nominations Committee to the Board.
+The Chair and Vice Chair's terms of office will run for three years from their appointment with the potential to renew for one further term of a maximum of three years upon a recommendation from the Nominations Committee to the Board.
 Final agreement to renew must be from a Board majority.